 ‘A new scientific truth is not usually presented in a way to convince its opponents.
 Rather, they die off, and a new generation is familiarised with the ‘truth’ from the start’. – Max Planck, Originator of Quantum Theory

 I love learning and being creative – pursuing writing, reading, photography, pilates, yoga, talks, workshops and dancing (badly).
 Having written for Timeout London as a Tastemaker and worked briefly with Dojo App as a contributor, I am always looking for new things to experience and share.

 I currently work part time for Night Key App, a private members app introducing a creative, millennial crowd to hundreds of London’s best facilities and experiences.
 I have also worked as a Junior Editor for Doctify App and have written for Beauty By The Geeks, an evidence-based blog that reviews the top beauty products on the market and gives you factual advice when it comes to getting bang for your buck.

-More information can be found via the social icons on the left and on LinkedIn.
+More information can be found via the social icons on the left and on my Portfolio Website or LinkedIn.
 A past portfolio ranging from Buckingham Palace to Playboy Club London demonstrates my enthusiasm for novelty and disparate experiences or projects.
 I love trying new things and hearing from new people, so feel free to connect or subscribe using the links, comments and contact forms – thank you for visiting.